 Seriously.
 Leave them alone.
 Other than fertilizing them occasionally (cough cough, the day I planted them and then never again, cough), they can do just fine on their own.
 Once “established” (and as a novice gardener, I never quite know when that is, but I just assume that if it’s growing new leaves or getting bigger in any way, I’m in the clear), they are quite hardy.
 In fact, my neighbor even cut the hydrangea in the front down to nothing a couple of years ago after mistaking it as a dead plant (he did a big yard cleanup for me and insisted it was dead, but hydrangeas look like dead sticks during the winter).
 It still grew back, and I was relieved to see new blooms the next year (I expected that a close shave like that would mean no blooms the next year while it recovered, but I guess it was just good timing).

 During the winter, hydrangeas look like crap.
 They look like they died and will shrivel up to brown, spindly sticks.
 Sometimes that’s true… but again, see above rule re: let them be.
-Don’t think that this means you should prune them back.
-Don’t.
+Unless they are too big for the spot, hydrangeas don’t actually have to be pruned.
 You will be surprised that most are, in fact, not dead.
-And by trimming them back, you run the risk of them not blooming the next year.
+And by trimming them back, you run the risk of them not blooming the next year (because I simply just don’t pay enough attention as to when they can successfully be pruned, and by the time I look it up, it’s usually too late for the year).
 It may be ugly, but tough it out.
-Blooms form on new growth, so once you see the plant returning and greening up again in the spring (try to wait until about May), you can remove the old sticks.
+Blooms form on new growth, so once you see the plant returning and greening up again in the spring (try to wait until about May), you can remove anything that still looks dead.

 I don’t really care about the color of the blooms, as long as they aren’t brown ;).